 Christian Legal Society

-Habitat for Humanity of Pulaski County Board of Directors, 2010 – present (Vice-President,
+Habitat for Humanity of Central Arkansas Board of Directors, 2010-Present (President, 2015-Present)

 Chair, Standards for Examination of Real Estate Titles in Arkansas (3rd edition).

 Editor, Arkansas Real Estate Review, a publication of the Arkansas Bar Association (2007 – Present).

 With All My Worldly Goods I Thee Endow: The Law and Statistics of Dower and Curtesy in Arkansas, 38 U. Ark.
 Little Rock L. Rev. 353 (2016).

 Justice in the Hinterlands: Arkansas as a Case Study of the Rural Lawyer Shortage and Evidence-Based Solutions to Alleviate It, with Lisa R. Pruitt and Bart Calhoun, 37 U. Ark.
 Little Rock L. Rev. 573 (2015).

 Arkansas in Implementing Institutional Controls at Brownfields and Other Contaminated Sites (American Bar Association Book 2012).